fusepoolP3/overall-architecture/wp3/fp-anno-model/fp-anno-model.md

 ### Transformation from Stanbol Enhancement Structure

 The design of the Fusepool Annotation Model must ensure that a transformation from the [Stanbol Enhancement Structure](http://stanbol.apache.org/docs/trunk/components/enhancer/enhancementstructure) is possible.
-This ensures that all Enhancement Engines available for Apache Stanbol can be used as extractors in the Fusepool Plattform.
+This ensures that all Enhancement Engines available for Apache Stanbol can be used as transformers in the Fusepool Plattform.

 ## Annotation Model

 This section describes the Annotation Model as used by Fusepool.
 This annotation model is build upon a core that is fully compatible to Open Annotation.
-On top of this core Fusepool defines multiple _Annotation Types_ used as `{annotation-body}`. _Annotation Types_ are extensible meaning that Extractors capable of extracting information not covered by the _Annotation Types_ defined in this specification can define/use their own _Annotation Types_.
+On top of this core Fusepool defines multiple _Annotation Types_ used as `{annotation-body}`. _Annotation Types_ are extensible meaning that transformers capable of extracting information not covered by the _Annotation Types_ defined in this specification can define/use their own _Annotation Types_.

 This chapter first provides the definition of the Annotation code followed by the definition of the different Annotation Types in their own sub-sections.